Citizen (app): 2020s

 up from 744th, and surpassing Twitter, CNN, and Fox News.
 During the first week of June, around 600,000 news users signed up to Citizen.

 In January 2021, Axios reported that Citizen had raised $73 million in new funding, with Greycroft as a new investor.
 The round included $20 million from Goodwater Capital in March 2020.

 In March 2021, Citizen added "activity notifications, private messaging, and the ability to add friends.
 Around the same time, Citizen reintroduced a feature that lets users create their own incident alerts, instead of waiting for the incident to show up after it's been broadcast on a scanner and added to the app by Citizen's employees."
 In April, Citizen began sending Magic Moments notifications, "videos that recall incidents where Citizen users came to the rescue or prevented themselves and others from falling victim to an awful tragedy."

 In May 2021, Citizen deployed a vehicle and private security personnel in Los Angeles with the intention of providing on-demand private security.
 In 2022, Citizen planned to trial a version of its private security service in Chicago, with assistance from the company Securitas.

 In January 2022, Citizen made its first acquisition, purchasing the disaster-prep app Harbor.
 Harbor's weather mapping and risk prediction will be incorporated into the Citizen app, but it will continue to operate independently.

-In January 2023, Citizen announced it would "temporarily reduce coverage in the Seattle Metropolitan Area", and notifications did drop sharply.
-Video broadcasting was not affected.

 In March 2023, The Financial Times reported that early backer Sequoia Capital had resigned its board seat and declined to join Citizen’s next funding round, a sign of investor concern as the company sought fresh capital.

 In April 2025, public‑safety technology firm Axon announced a partnership that integrates Citizen with the Axon Fusus real‑time crime‑center platform, allowing law‑enforcement agencies to view live Citizen videos and push verified alerts directly to app users.